 This book is a good read for those looking to challenge ways that people learn and work.
 Additionally if you enjoy gamification and see it as a way to engage with people and improve success then you will enjoy Reality is Broken.

-3* Laloux details the organisation stages of evolution that humanity has moved through along with a description of the radically more productive model created each time there is a shift.
+3* Laloux details the organization stages of evolution that humanity has moved through along with a description of the radically more productive model created each time there is a shift.

-This is a very well written and detailed study of organisational types including current Red, Amber, Orange, Green and Teal.
-The majority of the book focuses on the emergence of Teal organization along with their structures, practices and cultures.
+This is a very well written and detailed study of organizational types including current Red, Amber, Orange, Green, and Teal.
+The majority of the book focuses on the emergence of Teal organization along with their structures, practices, and cultures.

-This is a very useful resource for cultural change and organisation leaders.
+This is a very useful resource for cultural change and organization leaders.

-3* Margaret Heffernan is an entrepreneur, author of Wilful Blindness and popular TED speaker.
+3* Margaret Heffernan is an entrepreneur, author of Willful Blindness and popular TED speaker.
 In this compact TED book, she looks at the accumulation of small actions which generate and sustain culture.

 Beyond Measure is innovative, challenging and intelligent in the way it ties together theory and real-world examples to reinforce modern thinking on organisational behaviour.

 This is a beautifully produced book, small and hardback, with exceptional illustrations – suitable for reading on the move and gifting to your friends.

 |77||Holacracy: The Revolutionary Management System that Abolishes Hierarchy (2015, 240 pages, Brian J Robertson)